nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

         sudo apt-get update
         sudo apt-get install xroad-securityserver

-**N.B.** In case configuration specific to Estonia (package xroad-securityserver-ee) is installed, connections from client applications are restricted to localhost by default.
-To enable client application connections from external sources, the value of the `connector-host` property must be overridden in the `/etc/xroad/conf.d/local.ini` configuration file.
-Changing the system parameter values is explained in the System Parameters User Guide \[[UG-SS](#Ref_UG-SS)\].

 Upon the first installation of the packages, the system asks for the following information.

 -   Account name for the user who will be granted the rights to perform all activities in the user interface (**reference data: 1.3**).